Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

 The xFlickrCo dataset, also a part of the IGLUE benchmark \citep{bugliarello2022}, is an evaluation set designed for cross-lingual image-text retrieval.
 It consists of 2k images, equally sourced from the Flickr30k dataset \citep{young-etal-2014-image} and the COCO \textit{Karpathy split} \citep{lin2014COCO, karpathy_2015_CVPR}.

-\paragraph{WIT}
+\paragraph{WIT.}

-The Wikipedia-based Image-Text (WIT) dataset \citep{srinivasan2021} contains images extracted from Wikipedia articles along with their captions extracted from the articles' abstracts, curated for vision-language retrieval tasks.
+The Wikipedia-based Image-Text (WIT) dataset \citep{srinivasan2021} contains images extracted from Wikipedia articles, along with their corresponding captions extracted from the articles' abstracts, curated for vision-language retrieval tasks.
 The IGLUE version of WIT contains only a subset of the original dataset, with 11 out of the 108 original languages.
-Many captions in Wikipedia are originally in the local languages, and many of them are translations.
-It is, therefore, not entirely clear to what extent this benchmark measures cultural awareness.
+Many captions on Wikipedia are originally in local languages, and many are translations.
+It is therefore not entirely clear to what extent this benchmark measures cultural awareness, especially given Wikipedia's bias toward universal and institutionalized knowledge.

-\paragraph{Multi30k}
+\paragraph{Multi30k.}

-Multi30k \citep{barrault-etal-2018-findings} is a multilingual image-text retrieval dataset originally designed to replicate Flickr30k with multilingual annotations.
-Initially, it was developed for English and German \citep{elliott-etal-2016-multi30k}, later extended to English-French \citep{elliott-etal-2017-findings} and English-Czech \citep{barrault-etal-2018-findings}.
-The dataset focuses on disambiguation and semantic equivalence across languages.
+The Multi30k dataset was originally developed for multimodal translation between English and German \citep{elliott-etal-2016-multi30k} and was later extended to English-French \citep{elliott-etal-2017-findings} and English-Czech \citep{barrault-etal-2018-findings}.
+Multimodal translation is the translation of image captions, where the visual information can be used to disambiguate the translation.
+Later, it was also repurposed for text-image retrieval.

 \paragraph{XM3600}